 Indoor Axe Throwing is the first non-tech social activity to go viral since...well...since things started going ‘viral’, and it has now made its way to Omaha, NE.
-When Flying Timber Axe Throwing opens its doors this month it will be the first of its kind in Nebraska or Iowa.
+When Flying Timber Axe Throwing opened its doors June 2018, it was the first of its kind in Nebraska or Iowa.

 The concept is simple; grab an axe, throw axe at target on the wall, pull axe out of the wall, and have fun watching your friends throw their axes as you impatiently wait for your next turn.
 It’s 1 part darts, 1 part bowling, 1 part batting cages, 1 part shuffle board and ALL PARTS FUN!